acostaa1/dealers-choice-react-webpack/README.md

-   x example GET /api/your_model_name_pluralized_goes_here (ie things, people, pets, etc.. etc.) x add a POST route which will randomly generate a new item (you can test this with curl) Phase 3
-    add a GET / route to return index.html make sure to add a static route so that the webpack generated file can be returned to the client Phase 4
+   x example GET /api/your_model_name_pluralized_goes_here (ie things, people, pets, etc.. etc.) x add a POST route which will randomly generate a new item (you can test this with curl) Phase 3 x add a GET / route to return index.html x make sure to add a static route so that the webpack generated file can be returned to the client Phase 4
     setup a React application which will load the data from your backend route by making an axios call.
 Phase 5